 Other significant risks include risks related to changes in the company’s design, product assortment and product distribution and pricing.
-Increased inflation creates pressure to raise prices while the uncertainties in the global economy and the operating environment negatively affect consumers’ purchasing power and behavior negatively.
+Increased inflation creates pressure to raise prices while the uncertainties in the global economy and the operating environment may affect consumers’ purchasing power and behavior negatively.
 Fast reactivity and competitive pricing are crucial in a tactical operating environment.
-The company’s ability to design, develop and commercialize new products that meet consumers’ expectations while ensuring effective, quickly reacting and sustainable production, sourcing and logistics as well as an active work towards sustainability has an impact on the company’s sales and profitability.
+The company’s ability to design, develop and commercialize new products that meet consumers’ expectations while ensuring the effectivity and quick reactions in the production, sourcing and logistics as well as an active work towards sustainability has an impact on the company’s sales and profitability.

-Higher costs of raw materials, energy and other production factors may affect Marimekko’s sales and profitability.
+Higher costs of raw materials, energy and other factors of production may affect Marimekko’s sales and profitability.
 Early commitment to product orders from supplier partners, which is typical of the industry, means that changes in costs affect the company with a delay.
-These early commitments have been further emphasized by the exceptional situations, such as the Russian invasion of Ukraine and shipping disruptions on the Red Sea, undermining the company’s ability to optimize product orders and respond to rapid changes in demand and consumer behavior, which also increases risks related to inventory management.
+These early commitments have partly been further emphasized by the exceptional situations, such as the Russian invasion of Ukraine and shipping disruptions on the Red Sea, undermining the company’s ability to optimize product orders and respond to rapid changes in demand and consumer behavior, which also increases risks related to inventory management.

 Enhancing sustainability is increasingly important for competitiveness in Marimekko’s industry, which can have an impact on the company’s sales and profitability, as versatile investments are required for the enhancement.
-Risks and opportunities with regard to Marimekko’s sustainability work and targets include, for example, changes in consumer behavior and in the company’s product portfolio weightings, continuously evolving best practices in the industry as well as increasing regulation that may affect for example, the company’s products and value chain.
-The company’s ability to anticipate changes, react to them and develop more sustainable products and ways of working plays a key role in the company’s competitiveness.
+Risks and opportunities with regard to Marimekko’s sustainability work and targets include, for example, changes in consumer behavior and in the company’s product portfolio weightings, continuously evolving best practices in the industry as well as increasing regulation that may affect, for example, the company’s products, communications and the value chain more broadly.
+The company’s ability to anticipate changes, react to them and actively advance its sustainability targets throughout the value chain plays a key role with regard to the company’s competitiveness.
 Compliance with responsible business practices and legislation is also important in maintaining the trust of customers and other stakeholders; any failures or errors in this area will involve reputation, financial liability and business risks.

 Marimekko primarily uses supplier partners to manufacture its products.
 Global supply chains in the fashion and design business are complex, which makes it challenging for companies to ensure the sustainability of the entire value chain despite active sustainability work.
-Of the sustainability elements of manufacturing, especially social aspects related to the supply chain (e.g. human rights, working conditions and remuneration) and environmental aspects (e.g. production methods and raw materials and chemicals used) as well as transparent communications on these issues in compliance with continuously increasing legislation is of growing significance to customers.
-These sustainability topics apply to Marimekko’s sourcing and own production as well as licensed products.
+Regarding the sustainability elements of manufacturing, especially social aspects related to the supply chain (e.g. human rights, working conditions and remuneration) and environmental aspects (e.g. production methods and raw materials and chemicals used) as well as transparent communications on these issues in compliance with continuously increasing legislation, are of growing significance to customers.
+These sustainability topics apply to Marimekko’s sourcing and the company’s own production as well as to licensed products.

 The environment and climate change

-Climate change increases the likelihood of extreme weather phenomena and natural disasters, such as floods, forest and bush fires and storms.
+Climate change increases the likelihood of extreme weather phenomena and natural disasters, such as floods, forest fires, wildfires and storms.
 Extreme weather phenomena and natural disasters pose a risk to the operational reliability and efficiency of Marimekko’s value chain.
 Climate change-related heatwaves, drought, water shortages, soil depletion and other changes may, in turn, affect the availability and price of the raw materials used in Marimekko’s products, such as cotton.
 Extreme weather phenomena and natural disasters may also affect the availability of products if they cause damage to the company’s suppliers’ factories, the company’s own textile printing factory or hamper the logistics chains.
-In addition, Marimekko has stores and offices in areas where extreme weather phenomena or natural disasters may occur, and if they damage stores or offices or cause momentary changes in consumer behavior, it may result in lost sales as well as expenses.
+In addition, Marimekko has stores and offices in areas in which extreme weather phenomena or natural disasters may occur, and if they damage stores or offices or cause momentary changes in consumer behavior, it may result in lost sales as well as expenses.

-Risks related to climate change are managed by, for example, increasing the share of materials with lower emission intensity and water consumption in Marimekko’s collections, exploring new more sustainable material and production method innovations.
+Risks related to climate change are managed by, for example, increasing the share of materials with lower emission intensity and water consumption in Marimekko’s collections and exploring new material and production method innovations.
 Marimekko’s insurance program covers insured risks of damage in line with the terms and conditions of the insurance.

 Intellectual property rights